This is Great Spirit Country!

-This land is a meeting place not only of different geographies, but of different peoples and perspectives: the urban cottager and the rural resident; the hunter and the non-hunter; the Liberal and the Conservative; and the Indigenous and the Settler.
-You can learn more below.
+This land is a meeting place of different geographies, and also different peoples and perspectives: the urban cottager and the rural resident; the hunter and the non-hunter; the Liberal and the Conservative; and the Indigenous and the Settler.

 This region is the traditional territory of the Mississauga Anishinaabek.
 During settlement south of the border, the Haudenesaunee whose Territory was found south of Lake Ontario, and the Wendat were pushed north.
 Anishinaabek.
 Mississauga shared this land with their cousins under special Treaties.